Charles Victor Grahmann

-Charles Victor Grahmann (July 15, 1931 - August 14, 2018) was an American prelate of the Roman Catholic Church who served as bishop of the Diocese of Dallas in Texas from 1990 to 2007.
+Charles Victor Grahmann (July 15, 1931 - August 14, 2018) was an American prelate of the Catholic Church who served as bishop of the Diocese of Dallas in Texas from 1990 to 2007.
 He also served as bishop of the Diocese of Victoria in Texas from 1982 to 1989 and as auxiliary bishop of the Archdiocese of San Antonio in Texas from 1981 to 1982.

 Biography

 Early life

 Charles Grahmann was born in Hallettsville, Texas, on July 15, 1931.
 He was the fourth of 11 children born to Annie Grafe Grahmann and Nicholas Anthony Grahmann.
 The family worked a small farm with horse or mule-driven implements.
 Grahmann attended Sacred Heart School in Hallettsville from 1938 to 1945.
 During the seventh grade, he decided to join the priesthood.
 In 1945, he left school in Hallettsville to attend St. John's Seminary in San Antonio.
 Grahmann took philosophy and theology classes at Assumption Seminary in San Antonio.